What is Qurbani and other Frequently Asked Questions

 The availability of animals and local preferences determine which animals are slaughtered so it is not possible to specify.

 All the fresh, succulent Qurbani meat benefits local poor and needy families, allowing them to share the celebration of Eid with us.
 The Qurbani meat may be handed out so that families can make a hot, nutritious meal for Eid, or our teams may organise community meals where we prepare and cook hot, nutritious meals for needy people in the area.

 Absolutely!
 You may give Qurbani on behalf of someone else, including a deceased Muslim.
-You can also give Qurbani in the name of The Prophet (saw).
+You can also give Qurbani in the name of The Prophet (saw) or his family members.
 However, this must be done in addition to your own Qurbani.

 During this time you should not cut your hair or nails or remove parts of the skin.